fbpx

 Neuroendocrine Cancer Symptoms

 Neuroendocrine cancers usually show very minimal symptoms and hence are very hard to diagnose.
 Since Neuroendocrine cancers commonly grow at a very gradual pace, it takes several years to develop, and hence the symptoms are not sudden, making it harder to notice.
-When the symptoms are visible, they resemble that of common conditions, thereby leading to inaccurate diagnosis.
-The symptoms will also depend upon the size and location of the tumor.
+When the symptoms are visible, they resemble those of common conditions, thereby leading to inaccurate diagnosis.
+The symptoms will also depend upon the size and location of the tumour.

 The common neuroendocrine cancer symptoms are: